Bellinger homers in 9th as Dodgers defeat Rockies 4-3 - WHIZ News

 The Dodgers quickly went up 1-0 in the first.
 Mookie Betts drew a leadoff walk, advanced to third on Corey Seager’s single to left and scored when Seager was caught in a rundown between first and second.

 They added to their lead in the second when Taylor’s solo shot to right field just cleared the wall.
-Taylor was able to take Kyle Freeland to a full count before connecting on the eighth pitch of the at-bat for his second homer of the season.
+Taylor took Kyle Freeland to a full count before connecting on the eighth pitch of the at-bat for his second homer of the season.

 FOR STARTERS